 Athletes may have the opportunity to use vehicles while on tour or at the OPTC, if they are available.
-The athlete who is assigned to the vehicle will be responsible for obtaining the keys from the USABS Operations Coordinator and returning the keys to him/her at the specified time and location.
-If possible, USABS will try to have a vehicle at the LPOPTC for athlete usage.
-The vehicle may be signed out for athlete use in one hour blocks of time, for essential services.
-USABS will only reimburse athletes with a BYE for training related gas during National Team Trials and World Cup events.
-Any additional gas reimbursement must be approved in writing by the Operations Coordinator or Chief Financial Officer.
+The athlete who is assigned to the vehicle will be responsible for obtaining the keys from the USABS Operations Manager and returning the keys to him/her at the specified time and location.
+USABS will only reimburse athletes with a BYE for training related gas during Selection Races and World Cup events.
+Any additional gas reimbursement must be approved in writing by the Operations Manager or Chief Financial Officer.